YOU ARE HERE: zharth.net / Zharth's Music Log / Week 15 (Hellhound On My Trail)

 Monday (10/29/07): Robert Johnson - Hellhound On My Trail [The Complete Recordings, 1936]

-Comments: "I got to keep moving, I got to keep moving...there's a hellhound on my trail."
+Comments: "I got to keep moving, I got to keep moving.
+There's a hellhound on my trail."
 No point in denying the inspiration, but that's not the only reason I want this song in the movie.
 I read a quote once that went something like this: "what is scary is not what goes bump at midnight, but which whispers at midday."
 That really struck me.
 Even so, the majority of the film is set after dark (one of the 'clues' to the nightmare is the fact that 'day' never comes), but the opening scene is meant to capture the soul of that quote.
 The scene is as follows: it is bright, sunny, midday, in a west coast town.
 A warm, soft breeze rustles through the trees.
 The main character is speaking on a pay phone to his beloved, at home on the east coast.
 "Business meeting was successful.
 On my way home.
 See you very soon.
 I love you."
 The man hangs up the phone, and strolls down the country road.
 He passes an old bluesman playing Hellhound On My Trail, which barely captures his attention, but it sticks in his subconscious.
 Another breeze.
 Quiet.
 A mangy, starving dog growls angrily; starts barking at the main character, who is thoughtfully disturbed.
 Another breeze.
 He continues walking.
 Cue the opening credits sequence, to be discussed tomorrow.

 Tuesday (10/30/07): Bloodrock - D.O.A.
 [Bloodrock 2, 1971]

 Comments: The main character is flying in a commercial airliner, up above the clouds.
 He has fallen asleep in his seat.
 He dreams of a vast city rising out of the clouds, and then he sees a dark figure soaring through the sky.
 There's a jolt, and the man seems to awaken.
 He's sitting in the plane, but he can't seem to move, or speak, or even breathe.
 A dark figure strides up the aisle and kneels down beside the man's chair.
 The man can sense only terror, dread, helplessness, victimization.
 The plane jolts again, then suddenly, the image fades, and the man wakes up for real.
 Only to behold a scene of panic.
 The plane is going down.
-"I remember, we were flying along, and we hit something in the air."
+"I remember, we were flying along, and hit something in the air."
 There's a huge crash, and then wreckage strewn across the ground.
 Bodies scattered among the debris.
 The main character is alive.
 He crawls out from the wreckage and ambles away aimlessly.
 He does not yet know it, but the chase has begun.
 "God in heaven, teach me how to die."

 Wednesday (10/31/07): Pink Floyd - Careful With That Axe, Eugene (Live) [Live At Pompeii, 1972]

-Comments: Most people think Pink Floyd hit their stride in 1973 with the release of the groundbreaking sonic album Dark Side of the Moon, but the truth is, the band reached their maximum potential one year earlier, when they performed to an empty coliseum in Pompeii, surrounded by the ghosts of the victims of Vesuvius' wrath, while their material was still unbound by the constraints of popular opinion and unhindered by the stresses of monetary success.
+Comments: Most people think Pink Floyd hit their stride in 1973 with the release of the groundbreaking sonic album Dark Side of the Moon, but the truth is, the band reached their maximum potential one year earlier, when they performed to an empty coliseum in Pompeii, surrounded by the ghosts of the victims of Vesuvius' wrath, while their material was still unbound by the constraints of popular opinion, and unhindered by the stresses of monetary success.
 For Halloween, this is Pink Floyd's creepiest recorded track, and my personal favorite from their catalog.
 It's also a must for my film's soundtrack, as it provides a perfect backdrop and crescendo for a good nightmare scene.

 Thursday (11/01/07): The Who - Heaven And Hell (Live) [Live At Leeds, 1970]